 - Make communication a priority.
 Virtual meeting options allow for regular check-ins and provide a “face-to-face” connection employees may need.

 - Recognize the impact of social isolation.
 Suddenly having to work remotely may be isolating to some employees making the need to check in more important.
 Not only to check in about their work but also how they are doing.

 - Encourage employees to limit media consumption.
 Continuous exposure to news and social media may increase anxiety and stress.
 Employees should stay informed by following a few authoritative resources.

-- Assist employees in setting boundaries on work schedule.
-It can be tempting to work more when working from home, however that can take a toll on employee’s health and well-being.
+- Assist employees in setting boundaries on work schedules.
+It can be tempting to work more when working from home, however, that can take a toll on employee’s health and well-being.
 Communicate with employees what work hours are expected.